z900collector/CPU32-Assembler/isa.md

 10------ Transfer Register and Register specific ALU Operations.
 11------ Jump/Call Instructions + (HALT -> all F's).
 ```
 STATUS: Very Incomplete!
-As I build each functional unit I am adding and updateing this page.
+As I build each functional unit I am adding and updating this page.

+Refer to InsetSet.h for a full list of instructions.

 # Registers